sf-wdi-19-20/WDI21staging/iteratorsLab/readme.md

 * Method
 * Assertion

 ##Existing Iterators

 JavaScript's `Array` comes with many built in iterators that help make our life easier as using `for` loops are clunky and unintuitive.
 Let's take moment to see what methods are native to an array...
 We can list all methods with: `Object.getOwnPropertyNames(Array.prototype)`.
-Not all, but many of these methods are iterators that you already know how to use.
-But do you know how they are built?

-##Our Goal

-Using tests, we're going to implement a set of utility functions that will make our lives easier.
+That great, but why isn't there functions like `.first`, `.last`, `.min`, or `.max`?
+Let's implement these functions to make our lives easier down the road.

 ##Assertions